coq/coq/doc/sphinx/language/core/definitions.rst

 .. attr:: defined

-   This attribute tells to make the proof of a theorem unfoldable, as if it were a definition.
+   Makes the proof of a theorem unfoldable, as if it were a definition.

    .. seealso:: :cmd:`Opaque`, :cmd:`Transparent`, :tacn:`unfold`.